 The following actions, in my view, should apply to small and medium sized nonprofit boards:

 • Review reports to ethics hotlines whistle-blower reports and trend analyses.
-Any nonprofit with more than 10 employees should consider having an ethics hotline.
-They are currently available at modest costs – probably less than $1,000 per year.
-Any whistle-blower reports need to be investigated by the CEO.
-If the CEO might be involved, the board needs to take investigative actions and/or seek outside counsel to assist the board.
+Any nonprofit with more than 15 employees should consider having an ethics hotline.
+They are currently available at modest costs.
+Any whistle-blower reports need to be referred to the audit committee and investigated by the CEO.
+If the CEO might be involved, the board needs to take investigative actions and/or seek outside counsel to assist the board.chair in an investigation.

 • Conduct quality surveys and evaluate employee responses.
 Seeking information on employee attitudes toward the organization’s integrity values will take professional assistance.
 However, nonprofit boards need to occasionally discuss the trade-off value of conducting such surveys.
 These surveys can give indications of how the integrity message from the board is being relayed to others in the organization.